 Prof. Ruth Vanita

-The University of Montana-Missoula an opportunity to minor in South and Southeast Asian Studies (SSEA).
-Students will study South and Southeast Asian peoples, cultures, histories, societies, as well as their literary, artistic and religious traditions.
+The University of Montana-Missoula offers students an opportunity to minor in the interdisciplinary South and Southeast Asian Studies (SSEA) Program.
+Students will study South and Southeast Asian peoples, cultures, histories, societies, as well as their literary, artistic, and religious traditions.
 The minor encompasses the regions of South and Southeast Asia, including the states of India, Nepal, Bhutan, Tibet, Sri Lanka, Bangladesh, Myanmar (Burma), Thailand, Laos, Cambodia, Vietnam, Malaysia, Brunei, Singapore, Indonesia, East Timor, and the Philippines.